Dehradun district

-Dehradun district (/hi/) is a district in Garhwal which is a part of Uttarakhand state in northern India.
-The district headquarters is Dehradun, which has also served as the interim capital of Uttarakhand since its founding in 2000.
-The district has 6 tehsils, 6 community development blocks, 17 towns and 764 inhabited villages, and 18 unpopulated villages.
-As of 2011, it is the second most populous district of Uttarakhand (out of 13), after Haridwar.
-Dehradun district also includes the prominent towns of Rishikesh, Mussoorie, Landour and Chakrata.
+Dehradun district (/hi/) is a district in Garhwal division which is a part of Uttarakhand state in northern India.
+The district headquarters is Dehradun, which has also served as the winter capital of Uttarakhand.
+The district has 6 tehsils, 6 community development blocks, 17 towns, 764 inhabited villages, and 18 unpopulated villages.
 The district stretches from the Ganges river in the east to the Yamuna river in the west, and from the Terai and Shivaliks in the south and southeast to the Great Himalaya in the northwest.
-During the days of British Raj, the official name of the district was Dehra Dun.
-In 1842, Dun was attached to Saharanpur district and placed under an officer subordinate to the Collector of the district but since 1871 it is being administered as separate district.
+During the British Raj, the official name of the district was Dehra Dun.
+In 1842, Dun was attached to Saharanpur district and placed under an officer subordinate to the Collector of the district but since 1871 has been administered as a separate district.

 Dehradun is located 230 km from the national capital, Delhi.
-The National Oil and Natural Gas Corporation, Survey of India, and many educational institutions like Doon University, Uttrakhand Technical Institute, Indian Institute of Petroleum, Uttaranchal University, Forest Research Institute, Wildlife Institute of India, Rashtriya Indian Military College and Indian Military Academy are also situated here.
+The National Oil and Natural Gas Corporation, Survey of India, and many educational institutions like Doon University, Uttrakhand Technical Institute, Indian Institute of Petroleum, Uttaranchal University, Forest Research Institute, Wildlife Institute of India, Rashtriya Indian Military College and Indian Military Academy are situated here.
 Basmati rice, tea and litchi orchards are some of the major agricultural crops.

-The region was seized as a war spoil from the Maharaja of Tehri-Garhwal as a consequence of the Gurkha War of 1814–16, and attached administratively to Saharanpur District to its immediate south, which was already in British hands.
+The British seized the region as a war spoil from the Maharaja of Tehri-Garhwal as a consequence of the Gurkha War of 1814–16, and attached it administratively to Saharanpur District to its immediate south, which was already in British hands.